 The completion of Year 12 is recognized as a significant factor in ensuring that our students are well placed to enjoy success in their future work and life.
-The Year 10 to 12 apparent retention rate was 81%.
+In 2022, the Year 10 to 12 apparent retention rate was 81.4%.